Cozy Peach Kitchen

 Instructions

-• Combine 1 cup full fat coconut milk and 1 cup frozen blueberries in a blender.
+• Combine the coconut milk with 1 cup of frozen blueberries in a blender.
 Blend until smooth.

 • Divide all ingredients, including the blueberry puree, between two pint sized (16 oz) mason jars.
 Stir to combine.